 Having a family member serve in the U.S. military during wartime can be a nerve wracking and emotional experience.
 John Wertz’s family is no stranger to this.
 Wertz’s grandfather, John Frederick Jr., was a Chief Warrant Officer in the U.S. Marine Corps.
 He served in three wars and later died in captivity as a prisoner of war.

-John Frederick Jr.’s 30-year military career spanned World War II, the Korean War, and the Vietnam War.
+John Frederick Jr.’s 30-year military career spanned World War II, Korea, and the Vietnam War.
 Wertz remembers his grandfather’s humble beginnings that led him to military service.